LaserFlash/TRIYA-UsageMaintenanceTracker/README.md

 # TRIYA UsageMaintenanceTracker

-Source code for the web app hosted at https://TRIYA-usagemaintenancetracker.firebaseapp.com/ Built using Angular6 and Records and provides information relating to boats and safety for TRIYA.
+Source code for the web app hosted at https://TRIYA-usagemaintenancetracker.firebaseapp.com/ Built using Angular 8 and Material2 Records and provides information relating to boats and safety for TRIYA.

 ## Project Structure / Architecture